RoofooEvazan/Enpherno-s-PD2-Loot-Filter/README.md

 - Hide all rare and magic Legend Sword/Espandon/Two-handed Sword (including eth)
 - Hide all non-magic and superior spear and polearms with less than 10% enhanced damage (including eth)

+12.1.3
+- Fixed an issue that was causing all phase blades to show

 **Class Bases**
 12.1.2
 - Hide all non-magic & magic Barbarian helms (including eth)